 (b) any thing that may be a danger to animals or persons.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (2) A person must not —

 (a) inflate a party balloon or have an inflated party balloon in a zoological park other than in an area designated for that purpose by signs erected by the Authority; or